 - Change Log: We continue to enhance the change log and with this release we now track when a user logs in or out of the user interface.

-- HTTP-INLINE Monitor: There was a bug in this monitor type that prevented editing on some occasions.
+- HTTP-RESPONSE Monitor: There was a bug in this monitor type that prevented editing on some occasions.
 We’ve remedied that.

 - Role Deleting: When deleting a role, it would require you to confirm with two dialog boxes.
 This has been corrected to only display one.